-Recruiting is a tough and demanding job which is why we’re seeing the number of recruiters in the workforce consistently failing.
+Recruiting is a tough and demanding job– which is partly why we’re seeing the number of recruiters in the workforce consistently failing.
 Some are failing regarding placements, turnover, and more.
 But despite some significant challenges, why do recruiters stick around?

 There’s always a winning situation

-When recruiters find and place a candidate, successfully filling the client’s needs Hard work, no doubt, but deeply satisfying.
+When recruiters find and place a candidate, successfully filling the client’s needs hard work no doubt, but is deeply satisfying.
 When recruiters find and place a candidate, there are 3 wins: